odai1990/talkversity/README.md

 ## How to run it

-1- you need to install npm .
+1-you need to install npm .
-1- open tow terminals .
+1-open tow terminals .
-1- first terminal type in it --> npm strat .
+1-first terminal type in it --> npm strat .
-1- scond one type in it --> nodemon server .
+1-scond one type in it --> nodemon server .

 **make sure you have nodemon npm installed**